 Although a lot of ‘Fiestas del Pulpo’ take place throughout Galicia, the Octopus Festival of O Carballiño is one of the most remarkable gastronomic events of this province, therefore thousands of people come together each year to the village to enjoy the fest.

-I am a Galicia-lover; its beautiful green landscape, natural beaches, nice people, wonderful food and the fact that it still preserves charming spots without tourist crowds even in Summertime …all of this makes me want to spend as much time there as possible.
+I am a Galicia-lover; it’s a beautiful green landscape, natural beaches, nice people, wonderful food and the fact that it still preserves charming spots without tourist crowds even in Summertime… all of this makes me want to spend as much time there as possible.

 After driving around Galicia for several days of August, very early in the morning of the 12th, I went to O Carballiño, located in the only interior province of Galicia, in Spain´s Northwest region.
 Ourense.